statamic/starter-kit-cool-writings/README.md

 ### 3. Recompile the CSS (optional)

-The [TailwindCSS](https://tailwindcss.com/) included in this kit is compiled with [PurgeCSS](https://purgecss.com/) to reduce filesize on any unused classes and selectors.
+The [TailwindCSS](https://tailwindcss.com/) included in this kit is compiled and purged to reduce filesize on any unused classes and selectors.
 If you want to modify anything, just recompile it.

 ```
 npm i && npm run dev